 |3.||Bioquamt, at the University of Heidelberg||Prof. Roland Eils, Dr. Benedict Brors and Dr. Rainer Koenig|

 |4.||DKFZ, Heidelberg, Germany||Dr. Lars Kaderali|

 |5.||Centre for Mobile E-Services, Department of Computer Science University of Zululand, South Africa||Prof. Matthew Adigun|

 |6.||Faculty of Computer Science and Electrical Engineering, VSB-Technical University, Ostrava, Czech Republic||Prof. Ajith Abraham; Prof. Vaclav Snasel|

 (a) General Requirements:

-The minimum entry requirement for admission into Covenant University is a Credit level pass in five (5) subjects, including English and Mathematics, two (2) of Physics, Chemistry, Biology, Agricultural Science, Technical Drawing, Geography and any one (1) of Economics, Government, Accounts and Financial Accounting, obtained at not more than two (2) sittings.
-In addition, Covenant University conducts Screening Exercise for all candidates seeking admission into the University.
+The Minimum entry requirement for admission into Covenant University is a Credit level pass in five (5) subjects, including English, Mathematics, Physics, Chemistry, and a science subject obtained at not more than two sittings.
+In addition, Covenant University conducts Screening Exercises for all candidates seeking admission into the University.
 Candidates are also to note that there are other requirements that may be specific to a College and / or a Programme.